Fountain Creek (Arkansas River tributary)

-Fountain Creek is a stream that originates in Woodland Park in Teller County and flows through El Paso County to its confluence with the Arkansas River near Pueblo in Pueblo County, Colorado.
+Fountain Creek is a creek that originates in Woodland Park in Teller County and flows through El Paso County to its confluence with the Arkansas River near Pueblo in Pueblo County, Colorado.
 The 74.5 mi creek, once known as the Fontaine qui Bouille, is a tributary of the Arkansas River.

 Geography

 The Fountain Creek Watershed—located in Teller, El Paso, and Pueblo counties—is 930 sqmi in area.
 Its borders are Pikes Peak, the Palmer Divide and a minor divide east of Colorado Springs.
 Monument Creek, which originates on Rampart Range, is the main tributary.
 Other key tributaries are Sand Creek and Jimmy Camp Creek.
 Fountain Creek and its tributaries flow through Woodland Park, Green Mountain Falls, Palmer Lake, Monument, Manitou Springs, Colorado Springs, and Pueblo.

 Fountain Creek's elevation ranges from 14,115 to 4,640 ft from Pikes Peak to where it meets the Arkansas River in Pueblo.
 With the significant elevation changes, there are diverse ecosystems and extreme temperature and precipitation variations.